2019 Journal of Design and Creative Technologies

-A welcome message for the Journal of Design and Creative Technologies by Doreen Lorenzo, Associate Dean for the School of Design and Creative Technologies in the College of Fine Arts at The University of Texas at Austin.
+A welcome message for the Journal of Design and Creative Technologies from Doreen Lorenzo, Associate Dean for the School of Design and Creative Technologies at The University of Texas at Austin.

 Exploring Alternative Narratives of Human-Machine Coevolution